Goeppertia ornata aka Pin Stripe Calathea

 Common names

-Pin Stripe Calathea, Pinstriped Prayer Plant, Roseolineata
+Pin Stripe Calathea, Pinstriped Prayer Plant, Roseolineata, Pinstripe Prayer Plant, Prayer Plant

-How to care for Pin Stripe Calathea
+How difficult is it to take care of Pin Stripe Calathea

 With a bit of knowledge and dedication, you can successfully care for Pin Stripe Calathea, making it a rewarding choice for those seeking a moderate challenge.